tungs0ul/animated/README.md

-# visualization of searching sorting and path finding
+# visualization of searching, sorting and path finding

 * ## for graph programm
   * ### LEFT MOUSE: set source node